Dog and Cat Vaccinations in Cropwell

 Being a responsible pet owner and keeping your four-legged friend healthy requires more than just bringing them in for an annual wellness exam.
 Having them vaccinated on a regular basis is also important.
-Vaccines have done more to improve the quality of life of animals and people than any other advancement in medicine.
+Dog and cat vaccines have done more to improve the quality of life of animals and people than any other advancement in medicine.
 They offer protection against certain viruses and diseases by strengthening the immune system, making them especially important for pets (since they age seven times faster than humans).
 If a vaccinated pet comes in contact with the virus or disease for which it was vaccinated, their body will be more equipped to fight it off than a non-vaccinated pet.

-Customizing Your Pet’s Vaccines
+Customizing Your Dog and Cat’s Vaccines

 Pell City Animal Hospital in Cropwell has been proudly accredited by the American Animal Hospital Association (AAHA) since 1994.
 What does that mean for you as a pet owner?
-It means we meet the highest possible standards with all of our services and guidelines, including our pet vaccination protocols.
+It means we meet the highest possible standards with all of our services and guidelines, including our dog and cat vaccination protocols.
 We offer more than a dozen core and non-core vaccines for our canine and feline patients to keep them protected from illnesses.

 Core vaccines are considered essential, regardless of a pet’s exposure risk, while non-core are vaccines that are recommended, based solely on lifestyle.
 We will work very closely with you to develop a customized vaccine protocol based on your pet’s lifestyle and risk factors.
 Some pets need only core vaccines while others need both core and non-core.
 We’ll also customize a vaccination schedule to meet your pet’s needs.
 Vaccines typically need to be updated every 1-3 years, since the antibodies that they help create fade over time.